chaiinchomp/NeopetsUserscripts/README.md

 ### SDB Better Item Removal
 Improves the UI for removing items in your SDB by adding:
 * buttons for +1, +5, or +all to the removal count text box, so you don't have to manually type it in anymore
-* a "Remove all items" button at the bottom which will remove every item from the current SDB page
+* a "Remove all items" button which will remove every item from the current SDB page

 ## TODO - Future script ideas